 Best of all, Mexico offers a retirement discount program that offers all foreign residents some very nice discounts.

 As our friend from Chapala adds, "With free discount cards for folks 60 and over you save on a variety of goods and services.
 Half price fares on the luxury buses allows you to have affordable vacations all over Mexico, and more…"

 But I know what you're thinking?
 Isn't Mexico dangerous?
 The truth may surprise you.

 My name is Suzan Haskins.
-I'm an editor for International Living, which has been researching and reporting on retirement in Mexico for nearly 40 years now.
+I'm a senior editor at International Living, which has been researching and reporting on retirement in Mexico for over 40 years now.
 We would never suggest that you retire in any place that wasn't safe.

-From a personal standpoint, I've been writing about, and living in, Latin America for almost 16 years now…much of that time in Mexico, where I write to you from today.
+From a personal standpoint, I've been writing about, and living in, Latin America for over 15 years now…much of that time in Mexico, where I now live with my husband Dan.
 I've lived in three different communities in Mexico, in fact, and visited many, many more.
 (My husband, Dan, and I once spent nearly two months driving the width and length of the country.)

-But don't just take my word for it… I'd like to introduce you to some of the best retirement destinations in Mexico, and to some of your fellow International Living readers who are living happier, healthier, more fulfilling lives in Mexico…
+But don't just take my word for it… I'd like to introduce you to the best of Mexico…

 Here's More of What Mexico Offers…